MedOpenClaw and MedFlowBench: Auditing Medical Agents in Full-Study Workflows: Introduction

 \section{Introduction}

 Medical vision-language models have progressed rapidly, from early medical VQA benchmarks \cite{lau2018vqarad,liu2021slake} to more recent medical multimodal systems and expert-level evaluation sets \cite{chen2024huatuo,zuo2025medxpertqa,medxpertqa_hf}.
 Yet much of their medical imaging evaluation still relies on a simplified proxy setting: the model is given one or a few \textbf{pre-selected diagnostically relevant 2D images} and asked to answer a localized question.
-This setup is useful for testing recognition on curated inputs, but it removes the central difficulty of medical imaging, especially radiology.
+This setup is useful for testing recognition on selected inputs, but it removes the central difficulty of medical imaging, especially radiology, where findings must often be found across a complete volumetric study.
+A parallel abstraction appears in pathology when whole-slide images are reduced to selected patches or slide-level labels.
 It also keeps the decision process largely opaque: the model returns an answer, but not a replayable account of where it looked, what evidence it gathered, or how the final conclusion was reached.

 This creates a substantial gap to real clinical workflow \citep{coiera2019lastmile,vandesande2024multifaceted,korfiatis2025workflow}.
-In practice, medical imaging analysis is a study-level process.
-A reader must inspect a full 3D examination, choose relevant series or modalities, navigate across many slices, adjust display settings such as windowing or fusion, compare evidence across views, and often perform measurements or specialized analysis before committing to an interpretation.
+In practice, medical imaging analysis is a study-level and software-mediated process.
+A reader must inspect a full 3D examination, choose relevant series or modalities, navigate across many slices, adjust display settings such as windowing or fusion, compare evidence across views and timepoints, and often perform measurements, registration, segmentation, or specialized analysis before committing to an interpretation.
+In whole-slide pathology, the corresponding workflow requires opening a gigapixel slide, panning and zooming across tissue regions, and recording evidence at appropriate coordinates and magnifications.
 Many clinically relevant findings are not visible in a single image.
-They emerge only across adjacent slices, across sequences, or after the relevant region has been localized \citep{desmet2006twoslice,qureshi2016dcect,li2023cine}.
-A meaningful evaluation setting should therefore test not only whether an agent can produce the correct answer, but whether it can search a full study in a way that is transparent, replayable, and auditable.
+They emerge only across adjacent slices, across sequences, across longitudinal studies, or after the relevant region has been localized \citep{desmet2006twoslice,qureshi2016dcect,li2023cine}.
+A meaningful evaluation setting should therefore test not only whether an agent can produce the correct answer, but whether it can search complete studies, maintain the relevant viewer state, and leave evidence that is transparent, replayable, and auditable.